The City of Belleville is home to a wide variety of accessible services and facilities. See the below on more information.

 General Facility

-- An elevator at each end of the building to access the second floor
+- Elevators at the east and west ends of the building for convenient access to the second floor

 Pools

-The Q.S.W.C features 3 pools, a main swimming pool, a therapy pool, and a kids pool.
+The QSWC includes three pools: a main swimming pool, a therapy pool, and a children's pool.

 Fitness

-We encourage inclusive use of the work out studio and inclusive participation in our fitness programs.
-We welcome accessibility requests, and also offer a selection of adaptive program options.
+We promote inclusive access to the workout studio and participation in our fitness programs, welcoming accessibility requests and providing a range of adaptive program options.

-Indoor track: located on the second floor, accessible by an elevator close by.
-We encourage inclusive use of the track and welcome the use of assistive devices.
+- Indoor Track: Located on the second floor and accessible by a nearby elevator, we encourage inclusive use of the track and the use of assistive devices is welcomed.

-Gymnasium: located on the on the first floor, at ground level.
-Again, inclusive participation in our drop-in and registration programs is encouraged.
+- Gymnasium: Positioned on the first floor at ground level, we encourage inclusive participation in our drop-in and registration programs.

 Ice Rinks

-- The Family Dental Centre and McCay arenas have ramp access to ice level and accessible viewing areas for spectators
+- The Family Dental Centre and Mackay Arenas feature ramp access to ice level with accessible viewing areas for spectators.

 Inclusive and Adaptive Recreation